 - 1. Prepare the vehicle to remove the low voltage leadacid battery: - a.
 Ensure the vehicle is in Park. - b.
 Lower all windows. - c.
 Open the front trunk. - d.
 Leave a door propped open so you can get back into the vehicle if needed. - e.
 Disconnect the charge cable from the charge port. - 2.
-Remove the vehicle's underhood apron by inserting a small, non-marring flat tool or your fingers underneath the panel.
+In the front trunk, remove the vehicle's underhood apron by inserting a small, non-marring flat tool or your fingers underneath the panel.
 Pull up to loosen the clips and set the underhood apron aside.